British Overseas Territories citizen: Restoration of citizenship

 Almost five years after Hong Kong was transferred to China, Parliament restored access to full British citizenship and right of abode in the United Kingdom to virtually all British Dependent Territories citizens.
 The sole exception to this was for those living in Akrotiri and Dhekelia, which were excluded due to their status as military bases as specified in the treaty establishing Cyprus.
 Any person who was a BDTC before 21 May 2002 automatically became a British citizen on that date, and children born after that date to BDTCs also automatically acquire full citizenship.
-Additionally, the Act renamed the status British Overseas Territories citizenship, mirroring the name change for the territories themselves as well., s.
-2.
+Additionally, the Act renamed the status British Overseas Territories citizenship, mirroring the name change for the territories themselves as well.